lab-design/lab-design.github.io/_papers/IW-SOSWE-2007/index.md

   @inproceedings{HosamaniNarayanappaRajan2007a,
-    author = {Mahantesh Hosamani and Harish Narayanappa and Hridesh Rajan}, title = {Monitoring the Monitor: An Approach Towards Trustworthiness in Service Oriented Architecture}, booktitle = {Proceedings of the 2nd International Workshop on Service Oriented Software Engineering: in conjunction with the 6th {ESEC/FSE} joint meeting, {IW-SOSWE} 2007, Dubrovnik, Croatia, September 3, 2007}, pages = {42--46},
+    author = {Mahantesh Hosamani and Harish Narayanappa and Hridesh Rajan}, title = {Monitoring the Monitor: An Approach Towards Trustworthiness in Service Oriented Architecture}, booktitle = {Proceedings of the 2nd International Workshop on Service Oriented Software Engineering: in conjunction with the 6th ESEC/FSE joint meeting, IW-SOSWE, Dubrovnik, Croatia}, pages = {42--46},
     year = {2007},
     publisher = {{ACM}},